cs10/su25/_projects/project1.md

 *We highly recommend reading through this spec in its entirety before you begin.*

 > Any important updates or clarifications will be made here
-> The Project 1 Party is TBD
+> The Project 1 Party is Monday, 2/3 from 3 to 5PM in Cory 400

 ## To begin, load [this starter project](https://snap.berkeley.edu/snap/snap.html#present:Username=dan%20garcia&ProjectName=BJC%20CS10%20Project%201%3A%20Wordle%E2%84%A2-lite)